The typical food in Spain is varied, extensive, and diverse, in addition to being extremely delicious.

 The toasted bread is prepared with garlic, tomato, salt, and olive oil.
 Although it seems easy to prepare, the tradition preserves some rules to follow regarding the cut of the tomato, the bread to use, and the type of olive oil you use.

 Paella has its origin in the Valencian community.
-However, today Paella can be seen as the National dish of Spain and there are different varients of the dish all over the country.
+However, today Paella can be seen as the National dish of Spain, and there are different variants of the dish all over the country.

-It is different from Paella Marinera (also called arroz a la marinera), which has other ingredients, including seafood and fish broth.
+It is different from Paella Marinera (also called Arroz a la marinera), which has other ingredients, including seafood and fish broth.
+However, in other regions, also authentic Paella can be served with seafood (e.g., in Catalonia).

 Our Rating: Seriously, no one can leave Spain without having tried at least one type of Paella.
 There are options for every kind of taste – even a vegetarian version.
 So there is no excuse not to try.
 However, I am sure my mother-in-law makes the best paella in all of Spain.